 In 1971 the property became one of Newcastle's most famous pubs (City Tavern) and has since undergone several style and name changes.
 In spring 2014 City Tavern regained the original pub name and was transformed into the city's most sumptuous venue providing laid back comfort, good food, good ales, and good friends.

 Tom is the ultimate ‘hipster techy dude’ and is never knowingly seen without at least one of his many devices to hand.
-Tom joined our management team in 2016 after a spell as GM of a local well-respected bar & restaurant, quickly rising through the ranks before taking the reigns of City Tavern in Spring 2018 as General Manager.
+Tom joined our management team in 2016 after a long spell as GM of a local well-respected bar & restaurant, quickly rising through the ranks before taking the reigns of City Tavern in Spring 2018 as General Manager.
 That receding hairline is no more and can be recognised as the bald one in the boozer.

 “City Tavern is the type of bar I like to drink in and has proved to be just as much fun on the opposite side of the bar”.
 Tom enjoys nothing more than working with his team in this unique brand, that being ‘City Tavern’.

 At 6’11” tall and sporting a Grisly Adams beard, Jamie truly is a man amongst men, albeit sporting tight jeans, a man bag and cowboy boots.
 Jamie’s talents include: highly qualified in silver service, barista trainer and cocktail aficionado to name but a few.
 Jamie is also an acclaimed interior designer and worked throughout the refurbishment of City Tavern on all aesthetic aspects of the project.

 Jamie brings a gentle air to City Tavern and is a huge hit with ‘ladies that lunch’ as well as being a great team player working closely alongside the management team.